mirte-robot/mirte-documentation/doc/tutorials/programming.rst

-Programming Mirte
+Programming MIRTE
 #################

-The goal of Mirte is to get everyone to learn about robotics.
+The goal of MIRTE is to get everyone to learn about robotics.
 This means that there are multiple layers of complexity available.

 Blockly
 =======

-The easiest way to program your Mirte robot is to use Blockly.
+The easiest way to program your MIRTE robot is to use Blockly.
 Depending on your settings, you should be able to drag and drop different blocks onto the canvas.
 By doing so, you can create your own logic for the robot.